I went to an MSF mass casualty simulation and this is what happened

 Smoke, blood and chaos: mass casualty simulations are used to train MSF field staff with the skills they’ll need in real emergencies.
 Here Andy blogs about joining the team for the day…

-Never in my working life did I think I’d be asked to get slathered in fake blood, have my shirt ripped open, and run around screaming for the nearest doctor; but then again, I work for Médecins Sans Frontières/Doctor Without Borders (MSF).
+Never in my working life did I think I’d be asked to get slathered in fake blood, have my shirt ripped open, and run around screaming for the nearest doctor; but then again, I recently started work for Médecins Sans Frontières/Doctor Without Borders (MSF).

 I recently took part in one of MSF’s mass casualty simulations, held at the Espace Bruno Corbé (EBC), our organisation’s training and innovation centre in Brussels.